 Your body is highly capable and resilient, but that doesn’t mean you shouldn’t treat it with care.
 There are certain risk factors that can increase your chances of experiencing pelvic floor changes over time.
 Despite inevitable life changes and experiences, you can always be more prepared.
 Read on to see which scenarios may apply to you!

 Risk factors at a young age

-Did you know that the common actions of sneezing and coughing could put you at risk for pelvic floor dysfunction?
+Did you know that the common actions of simply sneezing and coughing could put you at risk for pelvic floor dysfunction?
 Stress incontinence is the term for this occurrence.
-When pressure is put on the urethra and bladder, lack of muscle control can cause leakage of urine.
+When pressure is put on the urethra and bladder, lack of muscle control can cause the leakage of urine.
 This is known as incontinence.

 Another super common issue arising from the pelvic floor region is an overactive bladder.
-While certain dietary changes can help reduce the need to urinate as frequently, overactive bladder requires retraining of the muscles.
+While certain dietary changes can help reduce the need to urinate as frequently, an overactive bladder requires retraining of the muscles.
 This is where pelvic floor training through Kegel exercises comes in.